syntasso/kratix-docs/docs/main/05-reference/04-scheduling.md

 In the event that more than one cluster matches the resulting labels, Kratix will randomly select within the available matching registered Clusters.
 If you prefer to be certain of a single cluster match, it is suggested that you add a unique identifier to all clusters (e.g. `clusterName`) so that there can only ever be a single match.

-## Composite Promises
+## Compound Promises

-Composite Promises are Promises that, in its WCRs, contain other Promises.
+Compound Promises are Promises that, in its WCRs, contain other Promises.
 That ability allows Platform teams deliver entire stacks on demand, instead of simple databases or services.